For the latest updates from the Ministry of Education, please click here. For the latest updates from the Ministry of Health, please click here.[...]

-You may not always be able to make a gift of money during your lifetime, despite a connection strongly felt, coupled with a desire to support.
-Bequests are lifeline gifts to any organisation, as they give assurance that there will be funds in the future to fulfil its mission.
+Despite a connection strongly felt, and a desire to support, you may not always be able to make a gift of money during your lifetime.
+Bequests are a wonderful way to leave a legacy and are a lifeline to any organisation, as they give assurance that there will be funds in the future to fulfill its mission.

-Both these gifts provide a secure platform for the future of scholarships and have encouraged further notified gifts in Wills.
+Both the Mexted and Jamieson gifts provide a secure platform for the future of scholarships and have encouraged further notified gifts in Wills.
 Simple wording is all that is required in your will or amendment to a will called a codicil.
-See an example to the right.
+See an example below.

-If you would like to honour the memory of a loved one who has passed away and who has a connection with Wellesley, you are welcome to make an ‘in memoriam’ donation to Wellesley by making a contribution online or contacting us at email@example.com or (04) 562 8030, ext 835 for more information.
+If you would like to honour the memory of a loved one who has passed away and who has a connection with Wellesley, you are welcome to make an ‘in memoriam’ donation to Wellesley.